midnightntwrk/midnight-architecture/proposals/0009-forks.md

 ### Hard-fork-combinator-like framework(s)

 Although not a strong requirement from the beginning, with a hope most changes will be backward-compatible to some extent, the client components will eventually need to know how and when to address their processing in presence of a fork.
 For that reason a framework similar to hard-fork-combinator should be developed in their target languages.
-It is meant to act as a facade to a ledger functionality in those components, where based on blockchain state it is identified, what set of rules to choose.
+It is meant to act as a facade to a ledger/runtime functionality in those components, where based on blockchain state it is identified, what set of rules to choose.

-The framework can be built organically, but in such case a special care should be put to coupling, to be able to extract the framework from the place it was developed.
+The frameworks can be built organically, but in such case a special care should be put to coupling, to be able to extract them from the places they were developed.

 The design would follow following mechanic:
 - there exists a (heterogeneous) list of protocol implementations annotated with their versions
 - there exist a set of combinators to offer following capabilities:
-    - find a version given block/transaction/operation is supposed to follow
+    - find a version given block/transaction/operation/state is supposed to follow
     - find a protocol for a specific version
-    - given a version, find set of next supported versions - major, minor, patch and prerelease
+    - given a version, find previous version
-    - fold left or right the list
+    - fold left or right the list in ascending/descening version order
     - find first, last, or all protocols matching a predicate
-    - iterate over the list
+    - iterate over the list in ascending/descending version order
 - each component can hava facade implemented, which holds the list, and delegate operation using mentioned combinators, specifically
-    - ledger:
+    - Ledger:
         - validating a transaction
             - get current protocol version
             - find ledger implementation for that version